 How much professional indemnity cover does your business need?

 Most insurers will offer professional indemnity cover up to a value of around £5m, though the higher the value of your cover, the more the insurance is likely to cost.

-To work out how much cover you need, you can look at the cost of the project or piece of work you could be sued over, and at how much any professional negligence could cost your clients.
-Generally, if you are carrying out high value work for large clients, your level of PI cover should reflect this.
+To work out how much cover you need, look at the cost of the project you could be sued over against how much any professional negligence could cost your clients.
+Generally, if you are carrying out high-value work for large clients, your level of PI cover should reflect this.

 Does public liability insurance cover professional indemnity insurance?

 Public liability insurance covers claims for compensation from members of the public.
 This normally applies to claims from people who are injured as a result of your work.

 Most public liability insurance policies do not include cover for professional indemnity claims, which relate to claims from clients or customers.
 However, some insurers might be able to offer you a single policy that covers both public liability and professional indemnity.